 ITI Defending Trade Secrets Act Senate Key Vote Letter March 31, 2016 (March 31, 2016)

 ITI Defending Trade Secrets Act Senate Key Vote Letter March 31, 2016

 Tech Wins in the 114th Congress (December 21, 2016)

 The conventional wisdom in Washington always holds to not expect much from divided government, and those expectations only lower heading into a presidential election year because hyper-partisanship can ...

 ITI Unveils First Industry-Wide Artificial Intelligence Policy Principles (October 24, 2017)

 WASHINGTON – Today ITI, the global voice of the tech sector, released the first industry-wide policy principles on Artificial Intelligence (AI).
 These principles will serve as an important guide for industry ...

 Tech Unites to Offer First-Ever Innovation Platform to Presidential Candidates (May 04, 2016)

 WASHINGTON – As the Republican and Democratic Presidential conventions draw near, the Information Technology Industry Council (ITI), the global voice of the tech sector, joined with a dozen technology ...

-WASHINGTON – The Information Technology Industry Council (ITI), the global voice of the tech sector, released a statement today from Senior Vice President for Government Affairs Andy Halataei urging the ...
+WASHINGTON – The Information Technology Industry Council (ITI), the global voice of the tech sector, today announced its support for the Trans-Pacific Partnership (TPP) agreement, becoming the first broad-based ...